kaciker/chirpstack-docker/README.md

 	    mosquitto_passwd -c /mosquitto/passwd yourUSER
 User and password crypted generated will be stored in "passwd" file and synchronized with the volume before created.

+Note:
-	The users created in this step need to be included in the "acls" file The password used in chirpstack configuration files ARE NOT the crypted password generated inside mosquitto, need to be the original password used
+- The users created in this step need to be included in the "acls" file.
+- The password used in chirpstack configuration files ARE NOT the crypted password generated inside mosquitto, need to be the original password used.

 **Note:** Please use this `docker-compose.yml` file as a starting point for testing